Romanichal: History

-During the reign of Henry VIII, the Egyptians Act 1530 banned Romani from entering the country and required those already living there to leave within sixteen days.
+During the reign of Henry VIII, the Egyptians Act 1530 banned Romanis from entering the country and required those already living there to leave within sixteen days.
 Failure to do so could result in confiscation of property, imprisonment, and deportation.
 During the reign of Mary I, the Act was amended by the Egyptians Act 1554, which removed the threat of punishment if Romani people abandoned their "naughty, idle and ungodly life and company" and adopted a sedentary lifestyle, but increased the penalty for non-compliance to death.

-In 1562, a new law offered Romanies born in England and Wales the possibility of becoming English subjects if they assimilated into the local population.
+In 1562, a new law offered Romanis born in England and Wales the possibility of becoming English subjects if they assimilated into the local population.
 Despite this new option, the Romani were forced into a marginal lifestyle and subjected to discrimination by the authorities and by many non-Romani.
 In 1596, 106 men and women were condemned to death at York for being Romani, and nine were executed.
 Samuel Rid wrote two books about them in the early 17th century.

 From the 1780s onwards, the anti-Romani laws were gradually repealed.
 The identity of the Romanichal was formed between 1660 and 1800, as a Romani group living in Britain.

 Persecution

 Hostility and discrimination against Romani people is still present in the UK.
-In 2008, it was reported that Romanies experienced a higher degree of racism than any other group in the United Kingdom, including asylum-seekers, and a Mori poll indicated that a third of UK residents admitted to being prejudiced against Romanies.
+In 2008, it was reported that Romanis experienced a higher degree of racism than any other group in the United Kingdom, including asylum-seekers, and a Mori poll indicated that a third of UK residents admitted to being prejudiced against Romanis.